 According to the study, 35% of enterprise workers in countries such as the United States, Japan, France, and Australia, said they planned to switch jobs in the next year.
 Those numbers were even higher for employees earlier in their careers.
 Among millennials, 49% planned to look for a new job; for Gen Z, it was 56%.

-Prudential Financial survey of 2,000 U.S. workers found similar results.
+A Prudential Financial survey of 2,000 U.S. workers found similar results.
 According to Prudential, 34% of millennials planned to look for a new job once the pandemic was no longer an issue, compared with 24% of Gen Xers and 10% of Boomers.

 Most people don’t land their dream job right when they start their careers, so it’s not surprising that young people are more dissatisfied.
-But there’s also something deeper going on: Younger workers are rejecting the current model of work
+But there’s also something deeper going on: Younger workers are rejecting the current model of work.

 With 10 million positions open in the United States alone, this presents a challenge for recruiters.
 To come out ahead in the Great Reshuffle, here’s what you need to know about the two generations most likely to make a move.